crystal-lang-tools/vscode-crystal-lang/README.md

 }
 ```

-- In some big projects like [crystal compiler](https://github.com/crystal-lang) itself, the setting `"crystal-lang.problems" = "build"` could be very unresponsive, use `"syntax"` instead.
+- In some big projects like [crystal compiler](https://github.com/crystal-lang) itself, the setting `"crystal-lang.problems" = "build"` could be very unresponsive, use `"crystal-lang.problems" = "syntax"` instead.

 - Scry server is experimental, some bug can appear.